HOW TAB WORKS

 Router settles atomically

-TabRouter pulls amount+fee from the buyer in one transferFrom, sends amount to the seller and fee to the treasury.
-Replay is blocked by a per-user nonce set.
-Reentrancy is blocked by a guard on every state-changing call.
+TabRouter pulls amount plus fee in one transferFrom, sends amount to the seller and fee to the treasury.
+A per-user nonce blocks replay.
+A reentrancy guard wraps every state change.

 5. 05